cal-cs184-student/sp22-project-webpages-ttran1904/proj4/index.md

 # Project 4: Cloth Sim

-NOTE: Please try to look at the `/img-4/` folder on my github webpages repo.
-It contains all the necessary files.
-I permenantly have a problem with my webpage repo on loading image on the server, and I have tried many ways (Markdown, HTML, changing configurations, etc.) over all the previous project and didn't work.
-Please take a look at my /img-4/ folder or git clone the webpage repo to see on Markdown preview on VS Code.
-Thank you!

 ## Part 1: Masses and springs
 **Take some screenshots of scene/pinned2.json from a viewing angle where you can clearly see the cloth wireframe to show the structure of your point masses and springs.**